 If electronic information is backed up, as it ought to be, data lost in a natural disaster can be replicated.
-However, if information is lost or stolen, there is no telling when or how long it could be misused.
+However, if the information is lost or stolen, there is no telling when or how long it could be misused.

 Protecting data involves a lot of common sense but is not free.
 It requires investments in good equipment and staff training.
 The upside is that the price of leaving information poorly guarded is much higher.

 Experts suggest that businesses maintain a checklist to help keep information safe.
 Checklists can be especially useful for small and midsize businesses, which tend to have more limited IT staffs than larger enterprises.

 To help with the process, I’ve drafted a checklist that could serve as a starting point for any business or organization that wants or needs one.